GeorgePimpleton/Win32-games/Original CD code archives/README.md

 I've spent a lot of time, years, updating and revising this pre-C++11 code to work with modern Windows and the newer C++ language standards.

-The original source code and media files archived here are copyright © 2003 & 2004 by Samspublishing, the source files and resulting games are not my work.
+The original source code and media files, archived here in 7zip format, are copyright © 2003 & 2004 by Samspublishing.
+The source files and resulting games are not my work.

-##

 ### Notes

 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.

-### Musings on Windows© Games

-To be honest parts of the game engine created are hard to convert to modern C++ practices.
-More and more it is looking like the game engine needs to be rewritten top to bottom from scratch.  *UGH*